Harold Bloom: Influence

 Bloom's theory of poetic influence regards the development of Western literature as a process of borrowing and misreading.
 Writers find their creative inspiration in previous writers and begin by imitating them, but must make their own work different from their precursors'.
-As a result, Bloom argues, authors of real power must inevitably "misread" their precursors to make room for fresh imaginings.Paul Fry, "Engl 300: Introduction To Theory Of Literature".
-Lecture 14 – Influence.
-Open Yale lectures on the influence of Bloom and Eliot.
+As a result, Bloom argues, authors of real power must inevitably "misread" their precursors to make room for fresh imaginings.

 Observers often identified Bloom with deconstruction, but he never admitted to sharing more than a few ideas with deconstructionists.
 He told Robert Moynihan in 1983, "What I think I have in common with the school of deconstruction is the mode of negative thinking or negative awareness, in the technical, philosophical sense of the negative, but which comes to me through negative theology ...
 There is no escape, there is simply the given, and there is nothing that we can do."

 Bloom's association with the Western canon provoked a substantial interest in his opinion of the relative importance of contemporary writers.
 In the late 1980s, Bloom told an interviewer: "Probably the most powerful living Western writer is Samuel Beckett.
 He's certainly the most authentic."

 Of British writers, Bloom said: "Geoffrey Hill is the strongest British poet now active" and "no other contemporary British novelist seems to me to be of Iris Murdoch's eminence".
-After Murdoch died, Bloom expressed admiration for novelists such as Peter Ackroyd, Will Self, John Banville, and A. S. Byatt.
+After Murdoch died, Bloom expressed admiration for the novelists Peter Ackroyd, Will Self, John Banville, and A. S. Byatt.